DreamFlasher/reddit-recommender/README.md

 `./fasttext predict-prob model_imgposts_fasttext.bin query.txt 5`

 results in a very reasonable: `__label__doctorwho 0.79995 __label__mattsmith 0.181585 __label__DoctorWhumour 0.00714386 __label__BowlofLemons 0.0035089 __label__Staples 0.00225036`

+## Future work
+I demonstrated that the model based on doc2vec is suitable for finding similar subreddits, given a subreddit.
+If a user desires to query by keywords, the fasttext model is more suitable.
+In future there should be one model, for the different query possibilities.

+I retrieved all images for the posts (see the preprocessing notebook), and I wanted to run a hierarchical image clustering algorithm based on vgg, to investigate overlaps between subreddits and clusters.
+This would allow to verify if subreddits are a sufficient indicator of image content.

+I also retrieved most comments of the posts, but did not continue further investigation into this, as there was a memory leak in the library to retrieve the comments.
+The extension of the both models to include this data is straightforward.